I'm rarely wrong about these things.

+I was there the last time Butch came in.
+I could tell he wasn't right.
 Billy was working the bar, and he wouldn't serve him because he could tell too.

 Butch was a townie with an attitude.
 He'd recently been dumped by one of the other bartenders at the Buckle.
 Mary Jane.
 She'd had enough of his shit, and she wasn't the first.